Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Grab a printout of the list above here >>

-I used these A4 plastic wallets to organize everything.
+I used these A4 plastic wallets to organise everything.
 I also had a couple of extra folders for pages pertaining to specific projects; in my case, Edith Holden and the Flower Fairies.

 • Mass make folio, tri-fold, envelope and pocket bases